Divorce (Dissolution of Marriage)

-In addition to the marriage being irretrievably broken, at least one of the parties must have resided in the State of Florida for at least six (6) months prior to filing the Petition For Dissolution of Marriage.
-This six month period of residence is referred to as jurisdiction and is a prerequisite to maintaining an action for dissolution of marriage in Florida.
+To obtain a divorce in Florida, at least one of the parties must have resided in the State of Florida for six (6) months before filing the Petition For Dissolution of Marriage.
+This residency requirement is necessary for our Florida courts to have jurisdiction to dissolve a marriage.